timescale/docs/promscale/alerting.md

 <procedure>

 ## Set alerting rules
-Promscale alerting rules are built on top of Prometheus alerting rules capabilities.
-Alerting rules are written in a `YAML` file and specified in the Promscale configuration file.
+Promscale alerting rules are compatible with Prometheus alerting rules capabilities.
+Alerting rules are written in one or multiple `YAML` files.
 Promscale evaluates these conditional rules.
 The alerting rules are used to trigger alerts when there is a violation of pre-defined conditions.
-External services such as Slack or email can receive these alerts.
+Alert notifications can be sent through different communication channels like Slack or email can receive these alerts.

 ### Setting alerting rules
 1. Create a `YAML` file that contains the configuration for each alert